 Since we have never owned a passive solar greenhouse and do not know of anyone in a climate like ours who has one and does grow year round, this is not a comparison video.
-We just show an alternative way that has worked very well for the last couple years.
+We just show an alternative way that has worked very well for the last couple of years.

 See our last midwinter indoor garden update here: Indoor garden update winter 2018.

-With the well insulated roof we have minimal heat loss during the winter months.
+With the well-insulated roof, we have minimal heat loss during the winter months.
 We only need additional heating at night.

-If you are interested in growing your own food year round no matter where you live, an edible window garden might be the way to go.
+If you are interested in growing your own food year-round no matter where you live, an edible window garden might be the way to go.

 If you can’t see the video, go here.